 This guide explores how to efficiently handle your business’s physical inventory counts.
-You’ll find several free inventory templates that meet a range of counting needs below, plus tips for using each.
+You can also download our free inventory templates which include tips on how to use them.
 By the end of this guide, you’ll have the tools you need to conduct a physical inventory count, and the know-how to craft a process that works for you.

 1. Sample Inventory Template Forms for Physical Counts